 Like the above, the Granactive Retinoid 5% in Squalane ($14) is a higher concentration of the lightweight Granactive retinoid.
 This will deliver results with little to no irritation.
 This is an ideal progression from the above 2 percent option if you want to take it up a notch.
 As with all retinoids, this product should only be applied at night and used in conjunction with sunscreen to prevent extra damage from UV rays.
 Additionally, "applying a retinoid at bedtime means you will reap the most benefits; applying it in the morning may cause the retinoid to break down and be less effective," says Lortscher.

 Retinol 0.2% in Squalane

-The Retinol 0.2% in Squalane ($5) is a good option for those who have introduced some form of vitamin A in their skincare routine and as a result may be more tolerant—as using too many active ingredients and adding a stronger retinol could cause irritation.
-The 0.2 percent formula is suspended in squalane—a natural antioxidant that hydrates without being heavy.
+The Retinol 0.2% in Squalane ($5) is a good option for those who have introduced some form of vitamin A in their skincare routine and as a result may be more tolerant—as using too many active ingredients and adding a stronger retinol might cause irritation.
+The 0.2 percent formula is suspended in squalane—a natural antioxidant that promises to hydrate without being heavy.
 Use every other night, but if peeling occurs, consider trying the Granactive retinoid 5% as an alternative.